Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Bias Detection and Mitigation

 where \(a\) represents the actual value and \(a'\) represents a counterfactual value of \(A\), and \(y\) is the potential outcome.
 This ensures the prediction is independent of \(A\), except for its legitimate influences via other non-protected attributes.

 \item \textit{Individual fairness (versus group fairness):} Unlike group fairness metrics such as demographic parity, accuracy parity, and predictive rate parity which ensure fairness by equalizing statistical measures across groups, individual fairness focuses on fairness at the individual level.
 This metric asserts that similar individuals should receive similar outcomes.
 It addresses the key limitation of group fairness metrics, which ensure fairness across groups but may still permit unfairness within groups \cite{dwork2012fairness}.
-Specifically, individual fairness ensures that any two individuals \(i\) and \(j\) who are similar with respect to the task at hand should be treated similarly \cite{kim2019preference}.
+Individual fairness requires that any two individuals who are comparable regarding relevant qualifications and characteristics for a job should receive similar outcomes from the model \cite{kim2019preference}.

-\item \textit{Preference-informed individual fairness:} This fairness metric extends individual fairness by considering the diverse preferences of individuals, such as job location, industry, salary range, and work hours.
-Preference-informed individual fairness (PIIF) integrates the concept of \textit{envy-freeness}, which ensures that no individual would prefer another’s outcome to their own under similar conditions \cite{kim2019preference}.
-Thus, PIIF demands that outcomes not only meet individual fairness criteria but also align with the individual preferences to mitigate envy, ensuring each decision made by the model is both fair and personally satisfactory to the individuals involved.
+\item \textit{Preference-informed individual fairness:} This fairness metric extends individual fairness by considering the diverse preferences of individuals, such as desired job location, industry, salary expectations, and work hours.
+Preference-informed individual fairness (PIIF) incorporates the concept of \textit{envy-freeness}, which means no individual would prefer another's outcome over their own under similar circumstances \cite{kim2019preference}.
+PIIF thus requires that outcomes not only meet individual fairness standards but also respect the personal preferences of individuals, ensuring decisions made by the model are both fair and aligned with individual job-related priorities.